Imanm02/SharifPython-JsonToExcel/README.md

 ## Features

-- **JSON Parsing**: The Python script can reliably read and interpret the JSON files containing registration data from the MicroMaster website.
+- **JSON Parsing**: The Python script can reliably read and interpret the JSON files containing registration data from the SharifPython website.
 - **Excel Export**: The extracted data is exported to an Excel file, making it easy to analyze and share the registration information.
 - **Automation**: The script is built to automate the data extraction process, saving users time and effort.